legacy-Tygo-van-den-Hurk/BibbleBunq/README.md

-# Bibble Safety Intelligence UI – README
+# Bibble AI Agent – README

 ## 🤖 About Bibble the AI Agent
 **Bibble** is an AI agent designed to serve as a smart city companion for Bunq users.
 It provides context-aware, real-time intelligence about neighborhood safety and social atmosphere using a blend of external APIs, scraped city data, emoji reaction analytics, and LLM-powered summaries.
 Built as a modular AI system, Bibble is capable of adapting its behavior based on city-specific information and external data availability.